ximenesyuri/ximenesyuri.com/content/libs/typed/types.md

 # Typed Functions

-In `typed`, there is a distinguished class of functions: the _typed functions_.
+In {typed}, there is a distinguished class of functions: the _typed functions_.
 They have the following characteristics:
 1. they are defined using the `@typed` decorator;
-2. each of its arguments is decorated with an annotation given by a `typed` _type_;
+2. each of its arguments is decorated with an annotation given by a {typed} _type_;
-3. it also has a return annotation given by a `typed` _type_.
+3. it also has a return annotation given by a {typed} _type_.

 So, in essence, the structure of a _typed function_ is as follows: